GOLD LAKE LODGE

 The original permit for Lakes Center Lodge was issued to Gayle and Ruby Green of Blairsden, California in 1912.
 At first, the lodge consisted of a main lodge and several adjoining buildings with a dozen or so tent platforms.
 Three meals a day were served to the guests at the rate of $2.50 per day.
 Green operated a stage between Sierra City and Blairsden, picking up guests for the lodge at the train and supplies for himself and others.
 Green and Green operated the resort until 1947 when it was sold to Thomas Sheridan and Francis Murphy from Oakland, California.
 They and their families added the homey touch to the lodge, with other families finding this was a place for all ages.
 Evening campfires with sing-a-longs and volleyball games with players from the campground and other lodges added the element of fun to a visitor’s stay.
 Meals were served in a two-story Dining Hall overlooking Grassy Lake and people stayed in tent cabins or cabins.
 In the 1960’s Bill Taylor subleased the lodge from Sheridan and added his touch with new cabins with rock foundations and a round geodesic dome recreation hall.
 This building lasted two winters before the heavy snows collapsed it.
 By the 1970’s certain maintenance and improvements were required by the Forest Service.
 Dan Sheridan, the current owner, could not complete them, so the lodge and all the buildings had to be removed by the permittee in 1976 and 1977.
 Today some of the rock foundations can be seen amid the campsites in the Lakes Basin Campground, a reminder of bygone days.

 Photos courtesy of Merriam Library Special Collections Eastman Photo Collection and photo collection of Elwell Lakes Lodge

-and are equal opportunity recreation services providers
+and is an equal opportunity recreation services provider